hkevint/auto_shutdown_steam_download/README.md

 # Navigate to the project directory
 cd auto_shutdown_steam_download

-# Install the required dependencies
+# Setup
-pip install -r requirements.txt
+python -m setup

 # To run the program, use the following command:
-python -m auto_shutdown_steam_download.main
+python -m main